Love Is Strange (film)

-Love Is Strange is a 2014 romantic drama film directed by Ira Sachs.
+Love Is Strange is a 2014 American romantic drama film directed by Ira Sachs.
 The film had its premiere in the non-Competition programme of the 2014 Sundance Film Festival.
 The film was also screened in the Panorama section of the 64th Berlin International Film Festival.

 Plot

 Ben and George, a same-sex couple from Manhattan, get married after 39 years together.
 George is a Catholic school music teacher, and when word of the marriage reaches the archdiocese, he is fired.
 Without his salary, the couple can no longer afford their New York apartment and are forced to ask their friends and family for shelter, resulting in their separation.
 Ben stays in Brooklyn with his nephew Elliot, Elliot's novelist wife Kate, and their teenage son Joey, while George bunks with their (now former) neighbors, a younger same-sex couple of two party-loving NYPD cops, Roberto and Ted.

 Still partnered but missing each other, Ben and George find ways to spend time together, as all parties involved deal with the happenstance of an additional person living in a space designed for fewer people.
 Elliot, Kate, Joey, Roberto and Ted decide how much they want to involve themselves in the lives of Ben and George, and vice versa.